 +44 (0) 131 650 3608

 Dr Sarah Carpenter took a BA (Hons) in English Language and Literature at the University of Oxford, followed by a PhD on Tudor allegorical theatre.
 She then taught in the English department at Exeter University before joining the department at Edinburgh in 1976.
 She has interests in drama and in the medieval and Tudor periods, teaching courses in medieval English and Scots literature, and in drama and theatre history.
 During her time at Edinburgh she has worked widely in student support, curriculum development and teaching practice, and was head of department 2003-2006.
-She is an editor of the journal Medieval English Theatre, and has published numerous articles on early theatre, performance, staging, political and cultural issues.
+She is an editor of the journal Medieval English Theatre, and has published books and articles on early theatre, performance, staging, political and cultural issues.

 Sarah’s main areas of research are in medieval and sixteenth century drama, focusing especially on the material and performance aspects of theatre and on its cultural contexts.
 Her last major project was on masks and masking traditions in the medieval and Tudor periods, exploring popular and courtly masking games, carnival and masking theories as well as drama and literary representations.